-(a) to transmit gas through a gas transmission network to a gas distribution network; or is in addition to the conditions mentioned in section 25, subject to the condition that the utility comply with each applicable determination made by the local Regulator under the Gas Pipelines Access (A.C.T.)
+- (a) to transmit gas through a gas transmission network to a gas distribution network; or - (b) to distribute gas through a gas distribution network for supply to premises for consumption;

+is in addition to the conditions mentioned in section 25, subject to the condition that the utility comply with each applicable determination made by the local regulator under the Gas Pipelines Access (A.C.T.)
 Law.